Empire Farm School is very lucky to have a passionate and experienced team of tutors. They bring a wealth of experience to the classroom.

 Although the farm has 100 acres, Sally works on about 15 acres, leaving the rest to be grazed by a flock of sheep owned by a local farmer.
 Her main focus is her one-acre-plot with a polytunnel, vegetable growing areas, a perennial vegetable plot, a small orchard and fruit cage and several livestock pens.
 She loves to grow unusual vegetables such as yakon, oca, ulluco, achocha, tree spinach and more.
 There are also a few community allotments on the plot, which shows you how much can be grown on one acre!

 Sally gives talks on smallholding and growing on small spaces.
-She was guest speaker at the Edible Garden Show and the Welsh Spring Festival.
+She has been a guest speaker at the Edible Garden Show, Welsh Spring Festival, River Cottage Festival and more.
 She also provides consultancy on smallholding matters.

 Blackmore Vale Cider.